ooples/pine_script_docs/source/concepts/Repainting.rst

 it will return data from the future on historical bars, which is dangerously misleading.

-While historical bars will magically display future prices before they should be known, no lookahead is possible in realtime because the future is unknown — not future bars exist, except in the unknown future.
+While historical bars will magically display future prices before they should be known, no lookahead is possible in realtime because the future there is unknown, as it should, so no future bars exist.

 This is an example::